 You can also give a human name to the AI chatbot and make it part of the team so as to create a powerful bond with customers that would love to chat with him or her and do not even recognize it is not a person.
 By giving the chatbot a specific tone of voice – professional, friendly, optimistic, funny, witty, or other, customers will like it more to chat with your business and in the meantime will receive what they are looking for on your website.

 There are plenty of examples of chatbots with names that are very famous for the way they were created by the business owners.
-Rose is the digital concierge of The Cosmopolitan of Las Vegas, Edward – the digital concierge of The Radisson Blu Edwardian London Hotel, Alexa of Amazon, Siri of Apple, Miss Fiore – the hotel chatbot of the 5-star Casa di Fiore Medical & Spa Hotel, Ellie – the digital librarian of the Varna Regional Library, that both with Miss Fiore are created on Umni’s platform, and many others.
+Rose is the digital concierge of The Cosmopolitan of Las Vegas, Edward – the digital concierge of The Radisson Blu Edwardian London Hotel, Alexa of Amazon, Siri of Apple.
+Miss Fiore – the hotel chatbot of the 5-star Casa di Fiore Medical & Spa Hotel, Ellie – the digital librarian of the Varna Regional Library, Beriko of New Ear for Health, Artina of Arte.doc, Amika of the Association of Medical Cosmetics that all are created on Umni’s platform and many others.
 All of them are remembered by the customers who chat and talk with them because their names are easy to memorize and difficult to confuse with other words.
 Involving the chatbot in social media and marketing campaigns will help popularize it so customers to easily get to know it.
 Do not forget about the meaning of the name so it would not offend certain groups of people with religious beliefs or others.
 Choosing all of this will make the AI chatbot to be as famous and growing as you want your business to be.

 The welcome message is the first thing a customer sees in the chatbot from your business along with the avatar and the name of the AI chatbot.
 The greeting is as important as any other element of one chatbot – what customers would think of your business, how will accept it, and what your business wants to say to customers.
 The main purpose of the Welcome message is to set up the right expectations for customers regarding their communication with the chatbot and the business.
 You can show in the welcome message what is your chatbot’s main mission, share a specific event that is going to happen, an opening date for hotels, restaurants, shops, or other facilities, and a short introduction to the chatbot’s main functionalities, and many others.
 By doing that, users will know if they are in the right place to find what they are looking for.
 Just keep in mind to be brief, or customers will scroll down and overlook what you have to share.